Mary Evelyn Tucker & John Grim

 Co-Founders and Co-Directors

-Mary Evelyn Tucker and John Grim are Senior Lecturers and Research Scholars at Yale in the School of Forestry and Environmental Studies, the Divinity School, and the Department of Religious Studies.
+Mary Evelyn Tucker and John Grim are Senior Lecturers and Research Scholars at Yale in the School of the Environment, the Divinity School, and the Department of Religious Studies.
 They teach in the MA program in religion and ecology and co-direct the Yale Forum on Religion and Ecology.

 Mary Evelyn’s concern for the growing environmental crisis, especially in Asia, led her to organize with Grim a series of ten conferences on World Religions and Ecology at Harvard (1995-1998).
 They were series editors for the ten volumes from the conferences.
 She co-edited Buddhism and Ecology (Harvard, 1997), Confucianism and Ecology (Harvard, 1998), and Hinduism and Ecology (Harvard, 2000).
 After these conferences she and Grim founded the Forum on Religion and Ecology.
 They wrote Ecology and Religion (Island Press, 2014) and with Willis Jenkins they edited the Routledge Handbook on Religion and Ecology (2016).
 They also are series advisors for the Ecology and Justice Series at Orbis Books.